ConnectedHomes/chaim/docs/migrate-to-slack-ids.md

 5. Obtain the Slack API OAuth token for the chaim application [Slack Apps](https://api.slack.com/apps/) and select the chaim application, click on the 'Install App' link and the OAuth token is shown to you.
+6. Set the OAuth token to have `chat:write:bot` scope.
 6. Put the OAuth token in the parameter store (set YyYyYyYyY to be the workspace id):
 ```